GameChangerCloud/generator-aws-server-gamechanger/README.md

 # generator-aws-server-gamechanger

-Generator based on [Yeoman](https://yeoman.io/) in a project based on a graphQL schema.
+Generator based on [Yeoman](https://yeoman.io/) of a serverless GraphQL API that can be deployed on AWS from a GraphQL schema

 ## Requirement